 The Outpost is divided into three areas: Woodlands, Coastal Bluff, and Dunes – each with features representing the Presidio’s native ecosystems.
 Kids can explore eight different play areas in the Outpost, such as the “Hydrotunnel,” a tunnel for crawling and hiding, and the “Woodland Wall” (pictured), a large wall of varied height with nooks for climbing inspired by the Presidio’s forest, planted by the Army over 150 years ago, with its trees that contain nooks for owls and woodpeckers.

-One of the Outpost’s biggest play features, Fallen Tree (pictured), recently arrived.
-The tree is a large 250-year old reclaimed white oak that Earthscape spent months sanding and hand-carving.
+The Outpost is now open and ready to be explored.
+Come take a look at one of the Outpost’s biggest play features Fallen Tree (pictured).
+The tree is a large 250 year-old reclaimed white oak that Earthscape spent months sanding and hand-carving.
 The tree was then sculpted into three pieces and hollowed out so kids could crawl inside.
 It was inspired by the Presidio’s forest where fallen trees become habitat for animals, like coyotes and skunks.
 The result is a one-of-a-kind sculpture that’s ready for children to explore and enjoy!